Snowflake MCS/EHS community

 Two large health food supermarkets are available in Flagstaff, which also has more specialty stores.

-Additional organic produce, etc. is available by mail order from Phoenix at reasonable cost, and through a co-op which delivers monthly.
+Additional organic produce, etc. is available by mail order from Phoenix at reasonable cost, and through the Azure co-op which delivers monthly.

 There is a naturopath (NMD) who will work with us, but cannot offer much EI-specific assistance.
 He does not take Medicare or any other insurance, but his fees are lower than the MDs in town.
 He will come to your home, if necessary, but he is not fragrance-free.